The Resistance Cover Art

 “What about the Ascendancy leadership?
 Any contact with them?”

-“There’s a hierarchy,” Sarah continued, her voice growing stronger,”Basic integration for workers…service providers, manual labor.
+“There’s a hierarchy,” Sarah continued, voice growing stronger.
+“Workers: service providers, manual labor.
 Above them, specialists whose skills are preserved more carefully.
-At the top, the Pioneers maintain most of their individuality.”
+At the top, the Pioneers.”

 “A perfect caste system,” Dr. Kapoor observed.
 “Leadership maintains loyalty through ideology rather than forced integration.
 THEATRES needs creative minds to remain functional.”